 Union Finance Minister Shri Arun Jaitley has announced an 18% increase in spending over women to 1.84 Lakh Crore in 2017 Union Budget.
 While announcing these benefits in his budget speech Shri Jaitley said – ‘sabkaa saath, sabkaa vikas’ (prosperity for everyone with everyone) starts with girl child and women.
-With this announcement the union government has officially outcast every boys and men including those who live in rural areas.
+With this announcement, the union government has officially outcast every boys and men including those who lived in rural areas.

 But is gender budgeting really good for women?
 Will these women contribute to our economy?
 Statistics from International Monetary Fund (IMF).
 World Bank and other global organizations prove otherwise.

 In a 2016 IMF report on ‘gender budgeting and its effects in Asian countries,’ the effect of gender budgeting was studied.
 This report showed that not only on budget allocation but gender budgeting can be achieved on revenue side budgeting like tax exemption –